 The North Course at Torrey Pines comes in with 2 more golf holes on the Pacific.
 A very similar use of the ocean front property is applied here with the par 3 15th hole playing downhill to the coastline.
 The 16th is a bold uphill par 4 playing directly along the cliff’s edge.

-Sea ‘N Air Golf Club is one of the two courses on this list that I have not visited.
+Sea ‘N Air Golf Club is the only course on this list that I have not visited.
 Please enjoy this Google maps scouting report.

 Monarch Beach Golf Links - #3